fitrianingrum/fitrianingrum.me/content/post/2020/online-tools-entity-relationship-diagram.md

 ### 1. Draw.io

-I put [draw.io](https://www.draw.io/) on the first list because it's a completely free---you can access all of its functionalities for free and without limitations!
+I put [draw.io](https://www.draw.io/) on the first list because it's completely free---you can access all of its functionalities for free and without limitations!

 If you just need to create ER diagrams and share them with co-workers, then draw.io is probably the best option for you!